Azure/Vision-AI-DevKit-Pages/docs/_docs/011-Platform_tools.md

 Check the firmware version of the device <br>
   `adb shell cat /etc/version`

-Check the battery level of teh device (notice that the answer is provided as % without a %-sign as an example 80) `adb shell cat /sys/class/power_supply/battery/capacity`
+Check the battery level of teh device (notice that the answer is provided as % without a %-sign as an example 80) <br>
+  `adb shell cat /sys/class/power_supply/battery/capacity`

 You can find other usefull adb commands from the troubleshooting section